 The World Health Organisation (WHO) defines a cholera outbreak as the occurrence of at least one confirmed cholera case with evidence of local transmission in an area where cholera is not regularly found (1).
-As of 28 February 2023, the National Institute for Communicable Diseases (NICD) confirmed six cases of cholera (including one death) in Gauteng province.
-The cases are all adults aged between 19 and 44 years old.
-Of the six cases, two were locally acquired, two were infected in Malawi, one case had direct contact with a Malawi case and one case is still under investigation.
+Between 1 January and 1 February 2024, the country recorded 46 suspected cholera cases with five laboratory-confirmed cases.
+Three of these cases were imported cases from Zimbabwe, and are all adults between 27 and 43 years old.
+The other two cases are young siblings, aged between 11 and 13 years old, with no travel history to cholera outbreak areas.
 According to the Gauteng Department of Health (DoH), the current outbreak is not linked to tap water, and they maintain that the water is safe to drink.
 (2)

 HOW DOES IT SPREAD?

 Cholera is spread through ingesting food or water contaminated with the cholera bacteria.
 The disease can spread rapidly in places with poor sanitation and inadequate treatment of drinking water.
 (3)

+$\mathbf{\Delta}$